hashicorp/se-terraform-vault-workshop/docs/azure/terraform/slides-tf.md

 ]

 ???
-In this chapter we'll sign up for a free Terraform Cloud account
+**In this chapter we'll sign up for a free Terraform Cloud account.**

 ---
 name: tfe-terraform-cloud-enterprise